Data-free Defense of Black Box Models Against Adversarial Attacks: Introduction

+Deep neural networks, applied in computer vision~\cite{Voulodimos2018DeepLF,Rawat2017DeepCN}, machine translation~\cite{Bahdanau2015NeuralMT,mi2022improving}, speech recognition~\cite{lei2022bat,fayek2017evaluating}, have exhibited success but face unreliability due to adversarial attacks causing erroneous predictions~\cite{akhtar2018threat,huang2022defeat,Szegedy2014IntriguingPO,vidnerova2020vulnerability}.
+These attacks can be categorized into either black box~\cite{papernot2017practical,Chen2017ZOOZO,zhao2023remix,hao2022boosting} and white box~\cite{goodfellow2014explaining,Madry2018TowardsDL,Kurakin2017AdversarialEI,Croce2020ReliableEO} attacks based on access to model parameters.
+Black box attacks, more practical and realistic than white-box attacks, involve stealing the functionality of target models by training surrogate models using pairs of (image, predictions).
+Adversarial samples crafted using surrogate models can also exploit the property of transferability to attack the target model.
+Hence, immediate attention is required to protect against such attacks.

-To make it harder for the adversary in crafting black box attacks, companies prefer not to release the training dataset and keep them proprietary.
+To make it harder for the adversary to craft black box attacks, companies prefer not to release the training dataset and keep them proprietary.
 However, recent works have shown that model stealing can compromise the confidentiality of black-box models even without the training data.
 Existing works perform generative modeling either with proxy data~\cite{orekondy2019knockoff,barbalau2020black,sanyal2022towards} or without proxy data~\cite{kariyappa2021maze,truong2021data,zhou2020dast} and train the surrogate model with the synthesized data for model stealing.
 However, their focus is more on obtaining highly accurate surrogate models.
 In contrast to existing works, we inquire about an important question regarding the safety of the black box models - “{\em how to defend against black box attacks in data-free (absence of training data) set up}”.
-This problem is still unexplored to the best of our knowledge.